 Smaller Denominations

 Another advantage of buying gold coins is that they can be purchased in smaller denominations than gold bullion.
-This makes them more accessible to individual investors who may not have the funds available to invest in larger quantities of gold.
+This makes them more accessible to individual investors who may not have the funds to invest in larger quantities of gold.
 Smaller denominations also provide greater flexibility for investors who want to buy or sell smaller amounts at different times.

 Higher Premiums